317 Roxane

 317 Roxane is an asteroid from the asteroid belt approximately 19 km in diameter.
-It was discovered by Auguste Charlois from Nice on 11 September 1891.
+It was discovered by French astronomer Auguste Charlois from Nice on 11 September 1891.
 The name was chosen by F. Bidschof, an assistant at the Vienna Observatory, at Charlois' request; Bidschof chose to name it after Roxana, the wife of Alexander the Great, and at first used the spelling "Roxana".

+This asteroid is orbiting the Sun at a distance of 2.29 AU with a low eccentricity (ovalness) of 0.086 and an orbital period of 3.46 years.
+The orbital plane is inclined at an angle of 3.46° relative to the plane of the ecliptic.
+Infrared measurements show a diameter of 18.6 km.
+It is classified as an E-type asteroid and has a rotation period of 8.169 hours.

 In 2008, a team identified Roxane as the closest known spectroscopic match for the Peña Blanca Spring meteorite that landed in a swimming pool in Texas in 1946.
 There is a possibility, therefore, that 317 Roxane is from the same parent object as this meteorite.